Tai Anphabet

 Tones

-There is no need for Tone Rules based on consonant class, as tone contours are directly encoded.
+There are no need for Tone Rules based on consonant class, as tone contours are directly encoded.
 Tone-marks are placed upon the vowel (or first of a double-letter vowel).
-Tone strokes for Thai are shown here with /i/.
+Tone strokes are shown here with /i/.

 Tai Anphabet tones